-The way that we touch our intimate relationships is similar to the way that we touch friends, except for one major difference; the physical contact is often for longer periods of time.
+The way that we touch people in out intimate relationships is similar to the way that we touch friends, except for one major difference; the physical contact is often for longer periods of time.
 Intimate touch tends to be reserved for our family and closest friends.
 For example, we may high five a friend, but we may hold the hand of an intimate friend.
 We may hug a friend, but we are more likely to hold our intimate relationships in times of need.

 It’s important to understand that intimate touch isn’t sexual.
 Holding a child is a form of intimate touch.
 So is sitting on the couch watching a movie while two people’s legs are in prolonged contact.
 Intimate touch can also include combing another person’s hair or giving them a massage.
 If accepting intimate touch from another person says anything, it says, “I trust you.”

 Probably the easiest way to think about romantic touch is this: If you touch a girl like you’re her boyfriend, and she’s receptive, she’s more likely to feel like you’re her boyfriend, and to become your girlfriend.
 Obviously you have to build up to this.
 Sometimes this happens over months, other times it happens in seconds.
-How quickly depends upon; the girl, the circumstances, and the way that you make her feel.
+How quickly depends upon the girl, the circumstances, and the way that you make her feel.
 These aren’t things that you can control, but they’re certainly things that you can influence.

 Continuing on this theme, a woman will know what it’s like to be touched by a man who cares about her.
 She’ll also know when she feels safe and comfortable.
 Pay attention to how she’s responding to your touch.
 Listen with both your eyes and ears.
 This will be the best indicator of what to do next.

 Sexual relationships include any relationship between two people who have sex together.
-This includes: one night stands, random hookups, friends with benefits, casual dating, committed dating, and marriage.
+This includes one night stands, random hookups, friends with benefits, casual dating, committed dating, and marriage.
 So for this explanation, sexual touch is sex.